Short time between pregnancies linked to osteoporosis

 Researchers compared the reproductive histories of 239 postmenopausal women with osteoporosis to 298 similar women without thinning bones.
 Pregnancies no more than 12 months apart were linked to a four-fold higher risk of osteoporosis, the study found.

-“As the results of our study suggest, we believe women should wait two years between pregnancies,” Ersoy said by email.
+“As the results of our study suggest, we believe women should wait two years between pregnancies,” Esroy said by email.

 Women go through menopause when they stop menstruating, which typically happens between ages 45 and 55.
 As the ovaries curb production of the hormones estrogen and progesterone in the years leading up to menopause, and afterwards, the body slows production of new bone tissue and women can face an increased risk of osteoporosis.